PawseySC/shell-hpc/_episodes/03-create.md

 > at each step for you to confirm the deletion.
 {: .callout}

+There are many *rm -r* horror stories including how the movie Toy Story 2 accidently got [deleted](https://thenextweb.com/media/2012/05/21/how-pixars-toy-story-2-was-deleted-twice-once-by-technology-and-again-for-its-own-good/) and was only recovered from a Technical Director's home computer

 Let's create that directory and file one more time.

 ~~~